MindShift: Leveraging Large Language Models for Mental-States-Based Problematic Smartphone Use Intervention: DISCUSSION

 \subsection{The Roles of Users' Phone Use Purpose and Mental States in Smartphone Intervention}

-Most previous intervention techniques are designed to initiate interventions based on the amount of time and frequency of smartphone usage.
-However, quantifying smartphone use just by considering time oversimplifies and ignores the underlying causes.
-People use smartphones for work, study, and relaxation. \textit{MindShift} initiates persuasion only when users agree the current usage belongs to habitual use.
-Our intervention enhances users' self-awareness of their habitual phone use behavior.
+Most previous intervention techniques initiate interventions based on the amount of time and frequency of smartphone usage.
+However, quantifying smartphone use just by time oversimplifies and ignores the underlying causes.
+People use smartphones for work, study, and relaxation, as long as for meaningful reasons, the time is not a true problem. \review{As Lukoff et al. found, even if participants didn't reduce their screen time, the intervention could make them feel better in the sense of agency and goal alignment, indicating users prioritize the quality of time over quantification ~\cite{lukoff2023switchTube}.} \textit{MindShift} initiates persuasion only when users recognize their current usage as habitual, aiming to enhance users' self-awareness of their habitual phone use behavior.

 Additionally, certain mental states are linked to habitual smartphone use as a form of self-distraction.
 Although smartphone use serves as a coping mechanism for emotion fluctuations, studies show that habitually using them for escapism fails to effectively mitigate emotions~\cite{duvenage2020technology}.
 Using smartphones for emotional regulation can lead to problematic smartphone use behavior, potentially leading to severe psychological issues such as depression~\cite{coyne2021tantrums,zsido2021role}. \textit{MindShift} aims to intervene in habitual smartphone usage triggered by specific mental states.
 Our goal is to reduce users' problematic smartphone use and help individuals transition from avoidance-oriented coping to approach-oriented coping~\cite{compas2001coping}.
-Future work can also explore automatic detection of users' phone use intention and mental states, simplifying the intervention process and improving user experience.
-However, it remains an open question on how skipping the self-reflection may impact the effectiveness of such a persuasion technique.